OpenStack Compute contains several main components.

 Compute uses a messaging-based,

-major components exist on multiple servers, including the compute,
+components exist on multiple servers, including the compute, volume, and

-asynchronous calls, with a callback that is triggered when a response is
+Compute uses asynchronous calls, with a callback that is triggered when a

 Compute controls hypervisors through an API server.
 Selecting the best hypervisor to use can be difficult, and you must take budget, resource constraints, supported features, and required technical specifications into account.
-However, the majority of OpenStack development is done on systems using KVM and Xen-based hypervisors.
-For a detailed list of features and support across different hypervisors, see the Feature Support Matrix.
+However, the majority of OpenStack development is done on systems using KVM-based hypervisors.
+For a detailed list of features and support across different hypervisors, see Feature Support Matrix.

 You can also orchestrate clouds using multiple hypervisors in different availability zones.
 Compute supports the following hypervisors:

-For more information about hypervisors, see the Hypervisors section in the OpenStack Configuration Reference.
+For more information about hypervisors, see Hypervisors section in the Nova Configuration Reference.

 The Compute system is designed to be used by different consumers in the form of projects on a shared system, and role-based access assignments.
 Roles control the actions that a user is allowed to perform.

 Projects are isolated resource containers that form the principal

 organizational structure within the Compute service.
 They consist of an